 VI.51.1: The full realization of the dual dvandva mitrā-váruṇā- as two independent dual genitives separated by a pāda-break and several words -- mitráyoḥ ... váruṇayoḥ -- is a fine demonstration of the reality of this type of cmpd. in the Sprachgefühl.
+The same phrase is found in VII.66.1.

-I do not understand the pāda-final $\hat{a}(m)$.
-Generally in this position \hat{a} follows an abl., reinforcing the meaning "von ... her" (see Gr. col. 169), or a loc.
-But mitrayoh is of course not an abl., and, though it could grammatically be a loc., by sense it can only be a gen. It seems pleonastic -- perhaps added to allow a Triṣṭubh cadence.
+I do not understand the pāda-final $\tilde{a}(\tilde{m})$.
+Generally in this position \tilde{a} follows an abl., reinforcing the meaning "von ... her" (see Gr. col. 169), or a loc.
+But $mitr\acute{a}yo\acute{p}$ is of course not an abl., and, though it could grammatically be a loc., by sense it can only be a gen. The $\tilde{a}(\tilde{m})$ seems pleonastic -- perhaps added to allow a Triṣṭubh cadence.

 VI.51.2: vidátha- is here not 'ceremony of division, rite', but rather 'division' itself, referring to the divisions of the gods.
-Ge aptly adduces VI.52.15 in the next hymn, where the gods are born in 3 different localities.
+Ge aptly adduces VI.52.15 in the next hymn, where the gods are born in three different localities.